et-education/coursera-machine-learning/week6/README.md

 ## Coursera / Machine Learning / Week 6
-There is no programming assignment after the sixth week.
+There is no programming assignment for the sixth week.